djalbat/occam-styles/README.md

 ```

 All the files bar the `JuliaMono-Regular.ttf` file can be deleted, as can the `webfonts` directory.
+A copy of this file is kept in the `ttf/` directory, by the way, but it may not be the latest.

 Ligatures and their like can be removed with the using `pyftsubset`: